Teenager accused of Southport murders ‘rarely left the family home’

 Rudakubana’s father is originally from Rwanda, a country that suffered a deadly genocide in the early 1990s, and moved to the UK in 2002, he told his local newspaper in Southport.

-The suspect would accompany his father to karate classes as a child in Wales, sensei Chico Mbakwe, an instructor in Cardiff, said.
+The suspect’s father would attend karate classes along with his brother in Wales, an instructor in Cardiff, said.

-He told the PA news agency: “He would come and do grading and his father would take him home.
-I can’t even really remember the boy but can vaguely remember the dad.

 “I told him you can carry on, but even if you have a brainstorm and turn it on now I would still fail you.”